 Pray: O Lord, where shall we go from Your Spirit?
 Or where shall we flee from Your presence?
 If we ascend to heaven, You are there!
 If we make our bed in Sheol, You are there!
 If we take the wings of the morning and dwell in the uttermost parts of the sea, even there Your hand shall lead us, and Your right hand shall hold us.
 If we say, "Surely the darkness shall cover us, and the light about us be night," even the darkness is not dark to You; the night is bright as the day; for darkness is as light with You (Ps.
 139:7-12).
 Indeed, You work all things together for good for us who are called according to Your purpose (Rom.
 8:28).
-It is an easy thing for a god to bring good from good.
-But truly You are God above all gods who can take our sins and blot them out with the blood of Your Son and turn evil for good.
+It is an easy thing to bring good from good.
+But You can take our sins and blot them out with the blood of Your Son and bring Your good even from our evil.
 Make this our constant hope in our marriage, that we would not despair in the face of our sins but would rest securely on Your steadfast love shown us in Your Son.
-When we justly suffer the consequences of our sins let us regard You as a loving Father disciplining His children (Heb.
+When we justly suffer the consequences of our sins, let us regard You as a loving Father disciplining His children (Heb.
 12:5-11).
-When we are spared from the outcome we deserve make us recognize Your mercy and forbearance and let us never take it for granted.
+When we are spared from the outcome we deserve, make us recognize Your mercy and forbearance and let us never take it for granted.
 Give us certainty that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from Your love in Jesus Christ our Lord (Rom.
 8:38-39).
 Amen.